East Germany balloon escape: Construction

-The pair lived in Pößneck, a small town of about 20,000 where large quantities of cloth would not be available without raising attention.
+The pair lived in Pößneck, a small town of about 20,000 where large quantities of cloth could not be obtained without raising attention.
 They tried neighbouring towns of Rudolstadt, Saalfeld, and Jena without success.
-They travelled 50 km to Gera where they purchased 1 metre rolls of cotton cloth totalling 850 metre in length at a department store after telling the astonished clerk that they needed the large quantity of material to use as tent lining for their camping club.
+They travelled 50 km to Gera, where they purchased 1 metre rolls of cotton cloth totalling 850 metre in length at a department store after telling the astonished clerk that they needed the large quantity of material to use as tent lining for their camping club.

-Wetzel spent two weeks sewing the cloth into a balloon-shaped bag, 15 metre wide by 20 metres long, on a 40-year-old manually-operated sewing machine.
+Wetzel spent two weeks sewing the cloth into a balloon-shaped bag, 15 metre wide by 20 metres long, on a 40-year-old manually operated sewing machine.
 Strelzyk spent the time building the gondola and burner assembly.
 The gondola was made from an iron frame, sheet metal floor, and clothesline run around the perimeter every 150 mm for the sides.
 The burner was made using two 11 kg bottles of liquid propane household gas, hoses, water pipe, a nozzle, and a piece of stove pipe.

 First test

 The team was ready to test the craft in April 1978.
 After days of searching, they found a suitable secluded forest clearing near Ziegenrück, 10 km from the border and 30 km from Pößneck.
 After lighting the burner one night, they failed to inflate the balloon.
-They thought the problem could be that they laid the balloon out on the ground.
-After weeks of additional searching, they found a 25 metre cliff at a rock quarry where they could suspend the balloon vertically before inflation but that was also unsuccessful.
+They thought the problem might stem from the fact that they had laid the balloon on the ground.
+After weeks of additional searching, they found a 25 metre cliff at a rock quarry where they could suspend the balloon vertically before inflation, but that also proved unsuccessful.